hackclub/hackclub/workshops/pcb_level_2/README.md

 ![](42.png)

 Sooo, there's 90 issues.
 That's not good.
-Luckily, most of them are inconsequential.
+Luckily, the vast majority of them are inconsequential.

 The most important issues are in the Unconnected Items tab:

 - All 3 unconnected SHIELD errors can be Right Click > Excluded.
 Microcontrollers and complex ICs might have multiple pins that serve the same function, so KiCAD expects identically named pins to be interconnected.
 In this case, it's meaningless and can be ignored because it's just the USB housing.
 - GND on the ICSP header is disconnected.
 That's a big problem.

-> Note: while this solution is written as straightforward - coming up with something like this really wasn't.
+> Note: while this solution is presented straightforwardly - coming up with it really wasn't.
 I spent way more than 30 mins comparing approaches before I decided on this.

+Turned out, the part of the ground plane that connected to this GND pin was disconnected from the rest [^2], so make it like this:

 ![](44.png)

-Turned out, the part of the ground plane that connected to this GND pin was disconnected from the rest [^2].

-![](45.png)

 The ground plane island highlighted another issue with this design.
 If you follow the current flow from the USB port to the bottom plane, it turns out the whole thing relies on one .3mm connection under the clock.

+![](45.png)

-Fortunately, there's an easy solution: double-click the ground plane to open properties and change clearance and minimum width to .3mm.
+Fortunately, there's an easy solution: double-click the ground plane to open properties and change its clearance and minimum width to .3mm.

 ![](46.png)